Best CO2 Monitor for Biological Incubators (2024 update)

 CO2 is used in incubators in order to maintain a consistent pH level.
 This consistent pH then allows for effective cell growth.

-Which CO2 model shall I Purchase?
+Which CO2 gas monitor shall I Purchase?

 It all depends on your incubator.
 For example: